pedrocatalao/rgb-ascii-art/README.md

   -a times     animate n times (requires delay)
-  -d delay     print each character with a delay (milliseconds, default: 0) -l position  vertical position to show last login information -n lines     new lines to append to the end
+  -d delay     print each character with a delay (milliseconds, default: 0) -l position  vertical position to show last login information -n lines     add or remove lines at the end (negative to remove)
 ```

 So, for example, this: